 Every pension plan must have a procedure to establish a funding policy for plan objectives.
 A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is to receive the contributions negotiated by the collective bargaining parties, invest those contribution in a diversified portfolio of investments and provide, based on the advice of an actuary, such benefits that the Board of Trustees determines, can be afforded based on the negotiated contribution rates and anticipated investment returns.
+The funding policy of the Plan is to receive the contributions negotiated by the collective bargaining parties, invest those contribution in a diversified portfolio of investments and provide, based on the advice of an actuary, such benefits that the Board of Trustees determines can be afforded based on the negotiated contribution rates and anticipated investment returns.

 Pension plans also have investment policies.
 These generally are written guidelines or general instructions for making investment management decisions.
-The investment policy of the Plan is to diversify the investments amongst various asset classes and by hiring qualified investment managers.
+The policy seeks to balance the investment risk and investment return through a combination of capital appreciation and income, and through the diversification of Plan assets.
+Although it is understood that from time to time the Plan may not achieve its specified investment objectives and goals, the objective is to meet them over the long term.

 The long-term objective is to:

-- Provide a rate of return which exceeds the assumed actuarial rate of return; - Maintain sufficient income and liquidity to pay Plan benefits and expenses when due, and;

-Preserve and increase the principal value of the Plan's assets.
+- Provide a rate of return which exceeds the assumed actuarial rate of return. - Maintain sufficient income and liquidity to pay Plan benefits and expenses when due; and - Preserve and increase the principal value of the Plan's assets.

-Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the Plan Year.
+Under the Plan's investment policy, the Plan's assets were allocated among the following categories of investments, as of the end of the 2021 Plan Year.
 These allocations are percentages of total assets:

 Asset Allocations Percentage

-Stocks 54.8%
+Stocks 56.83 %

-Investment grade debt instruments 21.9%
+Investment grade debt instruments 15.47 %

-High-yield debt instruments 4.2%
+High-yield debt instruments 3.36 %

-Real estate 9.2%
+Real estate 9.91 %

-Other 9.9%
+Other 14.42 %